 Why Study Criminal Justice at Red Rocks Community College?

 RRCC is the only two-year Colorado Criminal Justice program to offer:

 - an AA in Victim Assistance (which transfers to social work, human services or counseling psychology degrees.)

-- Unique criminal justice courses such as sex assualt, domestic violence, juvenile delinquency, criminal profiling, crime scene investigation, victimology, criminal investigation I, II, & III, crisis intervention, policing systems, violence against children, intro to forensic science, and criminalistics, etc. (All Criminal Justice 110 and higher courses count toward the approved non-designated AA degree elective).
+- unique criminal justice courses such as sex assault, domestic violence, juvenile delinquency, criminal profiling, crime scene investigation, victimology, criminal investigation I, II, & III, crisis intervention, policing systems, violence against children, intro to forensic science, and criminalistics, etc. (All Criminal Justice 110 and higher courses count toward the approved non-designated AA degree elective).

 You can earn an Associate of Arts degrees (AA) in Criminal Justice or Victim Assistance.
-Seven four-year state colleges have criminal justice programs.
+Seven of the four-year state colleges have criminal justice programs.